 Recently, Power/Ground voltage level fluctuation (PG noise) is becoming a primary concern in designing LSI products with the progress of technology scaling.
 Current density in a chip has been increasing due to increase in operating frequency and power consumption.
-Moreover, lowering supply voltage with technology scaling, over-drive voltage ( $V{dd}$ - $V{th}$ ) is decreasing, which results in higher sensitivity of gate delay to power supply voltage [1].
-On the other hand, [2] predicts that PG noise level is nearly constant despite lowering power supply voltage.
+Moreover, lowering supply voltage with technology scaling, over-drive voltage $(V{dd} - V{th})$ is decreasing, which results in higher sensitivity of gate delay to power supply voltage [1].
+On the other hand, the authors in [2] predict that PG noise level is nearly constant despite lowering power supply voltage.
 These tendencies make circuit timing more susceptible to supply noise, and hence timing verification taking PG noise into account is essential for successful chip design.

-Several gate delay estimation methods considering a given noise waveform have been proposed to capture the impact of dynamic noise behavior on timing [1][3][4].
+Several gate delay estimation methods considering a given noise waveform have been proposed to capture the impact of dynamic noise behavior on timing [1], [3], [4].
 These methods assign equivalent DC voltage to each instance by averaging the noise within a time interval of interest to eliminate dynamic behavior.
-[3] classified the delay variation due to power noise into two categories and carefully calculates the equivalent DC voltage for rise/fall transition to reproduce the stage delay decrease as well as the stage delay increase.
-Then, [1] improved [3] to overcome inaccuracy originating from higher nonlinearity and sensitivity unique to advanced technology, and shows that the stage delay fluctuations can be estimated well within few percent errors.
+Reference [3] classified the delay variation due to power noise into two categories and carefully calculates the equivalent DC voltage for rise/fall trana) E-mail: takaaki.okumura@jp.fujitsu.com sition to reproduce the stage delay decrease as well as the stage delay increase.
+Then, Ref.
+[1] improved [3] to overcome inaccuracy originating from higher nonlinearity and sensitivity unique to advanced technology, and shows that the stage delay fluctuations can be estimated well within a few percent errors.
+Also, Ref.
+[1] shows that the method computes stage delay fluctuations of 112,000 instances by 13.3 seconds of CPU time, whereas SPICE simulation consumes 8.6 hours of CPU time.